timjaya/nbadash/part2.md

 ### Connecting to the class database

 * Navigate to your VM instance in the Cloud Platform Console, start it again, and click the SSH button that appears next to it.
 A terminal window will pop up.
-* After the installation is completed, connect to our postgres database using `psql`command
+* After the installation is completed, connect to our postgres database using `psql`command:

-        psql -h w4111.cisxo09blonu.us-east-1.rds.amazonaws.com -U <YOUR_UNI> w4111
+        psql -h w4111.cisxo09blonu.us-east-1.rds.amazonaws.com -U YOUR_UNI w4111

 * It will ask for your password, which is included in the e-mail we sent.
 If you didn't get the message, post a private question on Piazza.
 You may play with Postgres a little bit before the graded project 1 part 1 is returned to you.
 * If the database cannot handle the number of connections, we may create a second database server (we will let you know!)